 Walker Art Center

-Over 28 Free Museums in Minneapolis in 2023
+Over 28 Free Museums in Minneapolis and St. Paul (2026 Guide)

 The Twin Cities is filled with all kinds of fun and exciting things to do, especially when it comes to museums.
 We have a world-class collection that I haven’t seen elsewhere.
 Going to a museum shouldn’t break the bank.